DarkDestry/UsefulStuff/README.md

 # Exporting the package yourself

-Assuming your unity is installed in the default directory, you can run Export.bat to auto export the library.
+Assuming your unity is installed in the default directory, you can run ExportPackage.bat to auto export the library.
 Otherwise, open unity and export all the scripts in the Helper folder.